-What is Tar Spot?
+What is tar spot?

 Tar spot is a fungal disease in corn caused by Phyllachora maydis.
 The disease causes black specks to form on the leaves.
 In Mexico and Central America, where the disease was discovered, it is referred to as the Tar Spot Complex because of the involvement of a second pathogen found on plants with the disease in that region.

-The additional pathogen, Monographella maydis, has been thought to be responsible for the "fish eye" symptoms that coalesce and cause greater leaf tissue loss.
+The additional pathogen, Monographella maydis, is thought to be responsible for the "fisheye" symptoms that coalesce and cause greater leaf tissue loss.
 However, the second pathogen has not been confirmed in the United States.